 Omicron spreading at unprecedented rate: WHO

-The Omicron variant is spreading at an unprecedented rate, the World Health Organization has said.
+Pfizer, Moderna, J&J’s Covid vax less effective against Omicron, says new study

-New Delhi: The Omicron variant is spreading at an unprecedented rate, the World Health Organization has said.
+New Delhi: The Omicron variant is spreading at an unprecedented rate, the World Health Organisation has said.

 WHO Director General Tedros A. Ghebreyesus said that a total of 77 countries have reported Omicron cases so far but the reality is that this variant is probably yet to be detected in some countries.